Sieglinde Gstöhl: Biography

 Gstöhl currently serves as Director of Studies of the Department of EU International Relations and Diplomacy Studies at the College of Europe in Bruges, Belgium, as well as a professor of international relations.
 Before joining the College she was assistant professor of international relations from 1999 to 2005 at the Institute of Social Sciences at Humboldt University of Berlin.
 She completed postdoctoral research at the Liechtenstein Institute.
-She is part of the United Nations University's Institute on Comparative Regional Integration Studies.
 She served on the Scientific Advisory Board for the Liechtenstein Institute from 2020 until 2024, and has served on the Research Advisory Board of the German Institute for International and Security Affairs in Berlin.

-Gstöhl studied economics and social sciences at the University of St. Gallen, where she graduated in 1988.
+Gstöhl studied Public Affairs at the University of St. Gallen, where she graduated in 1988.
 She later studied International Relations and Political Sciences at the Graduate Institute of International Studies in Geneva.
 She previously was an International Institutions Fellow at the Centre of International Affairs at Harvard University in Cambridge, Massachusetts.

 Gstöhl has published a number of books on the topics of trade policy, European nation relations and global governance.